younesaassila/javascript-proposals/README.md

 ## `Number.isOdd(number)`

-**Reason:** This method would provide a more understandable syntax for beginners and would improve code quality overall.
+**Reasoning:** This method would provide a more understandable syntax for beginners and would improve code quality overall.

 **Polyfill:**